 December 25, 1981 – 2 a.m.
 Labor & Delivery Staff Nurse

-I finished my night shift orientation in September and am feeling much more comfortable in my skills.
+I finished my night shift orientation in September and feel more comfortable with my skills.
 Since this is my first Christmas in Labor & Delivery, I am required to work.
 Management assigned me to be the charge nurse since the Assistant Nurse Manager is off tonight.

 I glanced at the large whiteboard in the nurse’s station with each patient’s name, stage of labor, and doctor.
 We still had six women in labor with four empty labor rooms.
 The busy evening shift called me to come in early at 9:30 p.m. to help with four deliveries before midnight.
 The fetal monitors displayed each baby’s heart rate.
 Suddenly one baby’s heart rate dropped to 50 and stayed there, dangerously low compared to a normal heart rate of 120-160 beats per minute.
 Nurse Cathy stuck her head out the door of the woman’s room and yelled, “Call the doctor and nurse anesthetist, Pam!
 We have to do a stat C section (surgery).
 This baby is in trouble.”